 21. Walk on The Stair of the Turks

 Sicily is blessed with another less-known natural wonder.
 The White Cliff has gained more popularity year after year and has become an iconic landmark to Sicily’s seaside tourism.
 The rocky cliff is covered by sedimentary rock, called marlstone.
 That stone has given the landmark a white color.
-There you can just walk on the cliffs, but make sure you don’t take a part of the marlstone with you as a souvenir because it’s forbidden.
+There you can walk on the cliffs but don’t take a part of the marlstone with you as a souvenir because it’s forbidden.

 22. Visit Milan Cathedral